RHEcosystemAppEng/NeMo-Microservices/demos/rag/README.md

 6. **Fallback works:** If LlamaStack fails, the notebook automatically falls back to direct NIM calls using the external HTTPS URL with the service account token.

-### Port-Forward Issues

-Port-forwards can be inconsistent because:
-- They die when network connections drop
-- They need restarting if pods restart
-- Background processes can exit silently

-**Solutions:**
-1. **Best:** Run notebook in-cluster (Option A) - no port-forwards needed
-2. **Alternative:** Run port-forwards in separate terminal windows (more visible)
-3. **Monitor:** Use the improved `port-forward.sh` script which monitors and reports issues

 ## Version Compatibility

 - **NeMo Data Store**: v25.08+